 COMPETENCIES OUTCOMES AND GOALS Upon successful completion of general education requirements, Wilson Community College graduates should be able to: 1.
 CRITICAL THINKING SKILLS Locate, evaluate, and use information to analyze problems, synthesize data, make logical decisions, and solve problems.
 2. COMMUNICATION SKILLS Communicate effectively in the following areas: A. WRITING - produce writing that is precise, coherent, relevant, and accurate (according to the guidelines of Standard Written English) for a variety of purposes and audiences.
 B. READING - apply critical reading skills by reading actively and analytically at the college level and by synthesizing and applying information across disciplines.
-C. EXPRESSIVE - speak and/or sign effectively in a variety of formal and informal settings in language that is clear, precise, coherent, and relevant.
-D. RECEPTIVE - use comprehensive listening and comprehension skills to evaluate messages and respond appropriately.
-3. INFORMATION/TECHNOLOGY LITERACYSKILLS Demonstrate basic competencies in computer elements, functions, and applications and demonstrate an ability to identify information needed to complete a given task, to access and evaluate information critically, and to use information in solving problems.
-4. QUANTITATIVE/SCIENTIFIC SKILLS Apply quantitative math and/or scientific concepts and methods.
-To develop a fundamental understanding of how scientists formulate and answer questions about the operation of both the physical and biological worlds.
-Develop an understanding of the most important issues, developments, and methodologies in contemporary science as they relate to physics, chemistry, biology, earth and environmental sciences.
-5. HUMANITIES/FINE ARTS KNOWLEDGE Understand the ways in which humans have addressed their condition through imaginative work in the humanities and fine arts; understand how that imaginative process is informed and limited by social, cultural, linguistic, and historical circumstances; appreciate the world of the creative imagination as a form of knowledge; understand various aspects of cultural and linguistic diversity, as well as people with different physical and/or mental abilities in order to deal effectively with others.
-6. SOCIAL AND BEHAVIORAL KNOWLEDGE Understand themselves and the world around them through study of subject content, as behavioral, as well as through historical, social, and scientific processes; discover, describe, explain, and predict behavior of humans and social systems; understand the diversities and complexities of the cultural and social world, past and present, and develop an informed sense of self and others.
+C. EXPRESSIVE - express language effectively in a variety of formal and informal settings in language that is clear, precise, coherent, and relevant.
+D. RECEPTIVE - use comprehensive listening skills to evaluate messages and respond appropriately.
+3. INFORMATION/TECHNOLOGY LITERACY SKILLS Demonstrate basic competencies in computer elements, functions, and applications and demonstrate an ability to identify information needed to complete a given task, to access and evaluate information critically, and to use information in solving problems.
+4. QUANTITATIVE/SCIENTIFIC SKILLS Develop a fundamental understanding and the ability to apply quantitative math and/or scientific concepts and methodologies.
+5. HUMANITIES/FINE ARTS SKILLS Think critically, creatively, and independently about the world and human experience, and/or create and reinterpret artistic works.
+6. SOCIAL AND BEHAVIORAL SKILLS Develop an understanding of human thinking and behavior and/or apply psychological, social, or behavioral concepts to real-world issues.